 An investor can invest during the period of his/ her employment at regular intervals.
-Post-retirement, a percentage of the accumulated amount is allowed to be withdrawn.
-The remaining amount is received by the investor monthly as a pension post-retirement
+It allows an investor to withdraw a percentage of the accumulated amount Post-retirement.
+The investor receives the remaining amount monthly as a pension post-retirement

-NPS is a good option of investment for an investor who wants a regular source of income post-retirement.
-Since this scheme is regulated by the Central Government, the risk is also low.
-However, risk also depends on an individual’s earnings and cost of living and differs on how much risk an investor is ready to take given his earnings and spends.
+NPS is a good retirement solution for an investor who wants a regular income source post-retirement and wants to save tax.
+Since the Central Government regulates the scheme, the risk is also low.
+However, risk also depends on an individual’s earnings and cost of living.
+It differs on how much risk an investor is ready to take given his earnings and expenses.

 Systematic investment in NPS during employment leads to a systematic and regular source of income post-retirement, especially for private and unorganized sector employees.

 |Particulars||NPS Tier I Account Details||NPS Tier II Account Details|